Thank you for reading our post, please rate this article at the end.

 Yamaha Wolverine X4

-As the name suggests, the Yamaha Wolverine X4 comes with advanced features, including driver-centric on-command 4WD and a reliable Ultramatic CVT.
-Moreover, it offers electric power steering and well-damped suspension to improve overall comfort.
+As the name suggests, the Yamaha Wolverine X4 has advanced features, including driver-centric on-command 4WD and a reliable Ultramatic CVT.
+Moreover, it offers electric power steering and a well-damped suspension to improve comfort.

-This two-seater UTV measures 122 inches in length and comes with an 82.7 inches wheelbase.
-Furthermore, it includes an 847cc engine laid in a parallel twin setup with four valves.
+This two-seater UTV measures 122 inches in length and has an 82.7-inch wheelbase.
+It includes an 847cc engine in a parallel twin setup with four valves.

 The fuel consumption of this compact UTV is 9.2 gallons, controlled by Mikuni dual 36mm throttle bodies.

-The Ultramatic transmission offers a standard V-belt layout with L, H, N, and R settings along with a manual parking brake.
-In addition to that, a one-way sprang clutch controls the all-wheel engine braking.
+The Ultramatic transmission offers a standard V-belt layout with L, H, N, and R settings and a manual parking brake.
+A one-way sprang clutch also controls the all-wheel engine braking.

 The On-Command 4WD system includes three modes – 2WD, 4WD, and full-differential lock 4WD.